Capitains/tutorial-nemo/1-setting-up-the-app.md

 flask_app = Flask("Flask Application for Nemo")
 ```

 We didn't do much but that's about it.
-We just needed to setup an application and gave it a name that made sense.
+We just needed to set up an application and gave it a name that made sense.
 The first argument of `Flask()` instantiation is the name of the application.

 We'll just add a command to help flask run at the end of the file :